Introduction to Behavior

 Making the Connection between Genes and Behavior

 Linking mutations to a particular change in behavioral traits is one of the major goals in studying behavioral evolution.
 Changes in sensory systems of the brain or changes in the structures used to carry out behavior may be related to the evolution of behavior (Sheehan, et.
 Al. 2018).
 The complexity often demands significant effort to tell differences in behavior between species, let alone the process of mapping the genes.
-However, it is clear that careful analysis of the difference in behavior between species is crucial to linking mutations to changes in phenotypes related to behavior.
+However, careful analysis of the difference in behavior between species is crucial to linking mutations to changes in phenotypes related to behavior.
 Recent study about two closely related species of deer mouse (Peromyscus maniculatus and Peromyscus polionotus) revealed that one locus is associated with the burrow-digging motivation and provides a possible link between genes and behavior (Metz, et.
 Al. 2017).

 There are four different processes where behavior can evolve.
-These processes include sensory perception, stimuli response threshold, template for behavioral output, and structural/physiological effectors of the behavior.
+These processes include sensory perception, stimuli response threshold, template for behavioral output, and structural/physiological effectors of the behavior (Figure 1).
 In behavioral genomics studies, identification of the mechanism of behavioral evolution possesses a common problem.
 For example, the two closely related species of adult deer mice usually dig burrows when opportunity arise which indicates the differences in sensory perception may not be the cause.
 An earlier identified quantitative trait locus analysis describes one deer mouse species built an escape tunnel while the other did not, which suggests the two have differential burrowing behavioral templates.

 Genetic differences have been reported at the early stages of burrowing behavior between the two mouse species.
 P. polionotus started burrowing about two weeks earlier in addition to building a larger and more complex burrows.
 Several juvenile P. polionotus built miniature versions of adult burrows including the escape tunnel feature.
 These architecturally complete mini burrows continued even in juvenile mice separated from their biological parents.
 This provides additional evidence that differences in burrow-building may be associated with genes and not by learning.